ravisheth/mapsseq/README.md

 ##### Construction of synthetic community particles
 To test the ability of MIST-seq to provide data on single particles, we generated synthetic bacterial communities, and co-encapsulated these communities.
 - Prepare cells for two synthetic communities:
-	- One synthetic community is E. coli BL21, grown overnight; normalize to size of pellet fecal cells visually (see below)
+	- One synthetic community is Sporocarcina pasteurii, normalize to size of pellet fecal cells visually (see below)
 	- Second synthetic community is homogenized fecal pellets.
-Vortex two pellets in PBS with 3mm glass beads for 2 min to homogenize, and pass through 40um filter (Falcon).
-Vortex again with 0.1mm beads for 2min, microfuge down for 5s and pass through another 40um filter.
-Save the pass-through and pellet.
+Vortex 5 pellets in 1mL PBS with 0.1mm glass beads for 1 min to homogenize on bead beater.
+Pass through 40um filter (Falcon).
+Save in 20% glycerol.
 - Samples are processed as above with minor modification.
-Fix for 1 hr in methacarn with shaking to prevent aggregation of cell clumps.
-Spin down (ensuring no liquid remains) and embed pellet as above in 50uL of gel solution (by resuspending pellet within gel solution).
-Polymerize at 37C with shaking to ensure cells are in suspension.
+Fix for 5m in methacarn with shaking to prevent aggregation of cell clumps.
+Spin down (ensuring no liquid remains) and embed pellet as above in 50uL of gel solution (by resuspending pellet within gel solution, do not add 4HT).
+Polymerize at 60C aerobic with shaking to ensure cells are in suspension.
 Fracture and prep as above.

 ### Barcoded Bead Quality Control
 ##### Quantification of extension efficiency via FISH